-The Garraf beach is located some 10 kilometers east of Sitges.
-Garraf train station is located right in front of the beach, only 5 minutes away from Sitges.
-There are a couple of restaurants at the beach, where you can enjoy a nice seafood lunch.
-Garraf is one of the best places for snorkeling near the Barcelona area.
-You’ll see small Mediterranean fish here and there.
-Closer to September, the waters tend to be full of tiny jellyfish which can be annoying but harmless.
+The Garraf beach is situated east of Sitges, some 10 kilometers away.
+The Garraf railway station is located right in front of the beach, and it only takes 5 minutes to get there by train from Sitges.
+There are a couple of restaurants at the beach serving a nice seafood lunch.
+Garraf is one of the best places to snorkel near Barcelona, with small Mediterranean fish to spot.
+Closer to September, the waters tend to be full of tiny jellyfish, which can be annoying but harmless.

-Aiguadolç is the most eastern beach in the town area of Sitges.
+Aiguadolç is the easternmost beach in the town area of Sitges.
 It takes about 15 minutes to walk there from the center, but if you’re staying in one of the hotels at Aiguadolç harbor, it’s conveniently close to you.
 The Platja Aiguadolç is nudist friendly.

-First beach to the west of Port d'Aiguadolç is called Balmins.
+The first beach west of Port d'Aiguadolç is called Balmins.
 It consists of three small coves between the port and the town center.
-Balmins sunbathers are mostly nudists.
+The sunbathers on Balmins are mostly nudists.

 Located just behind the church to the east, the Sant Sebastià is popular among local families.

-This sporty beach lies under the church to the west.
-Volleyball nets, pedal boats and football fields attract young people to go to Fragata.
+This sporty beach is situated west of the church.
+Volleyball nets, pedal boats and football fields attract young people to Fragata.

-Ribera is probably the busiest beach of Sitges, and one of the largest.
+Ribera is probably the busiest beach in Sitges, and one of the largest as well.
 It’s located in front of the city center.

-Next beach to the west is called Bassa Rodona, which is the main gay beach in Sitges.
+The next beach to the west is called Bassa Rodona, which is the main gay beach in Sitges.
 It’s situated left of picture 11 on the map.
-The beach continues right after Ribera beach.
+The beach continues right after the Ribera beach.

 Estanyol is situated in front of residential area of El Vinyet, yet very close to the center.
 It’s almost as busy as Ribera.
 The beach is equally full of locals and tourists.